sunny-sunwoo/django-calculator/README.md

 #### Pyton 3.6.4

-#### Implemented a four-function calculator functions by sending web request to a Django application running server-side.
+#### Implemented the calculator functions by sending web request to a Django application running server-side.

 #### ● Learned how requests are routed and processed in a typical MVC web application.